Justin Hartley: Career

 After Smallville, Hartley starred opposite Mamie Gummer in The CW comedy-drama Emily Owens, M.D., but the show was cancelled after one season.
 He also guest-starred on Chuck, Castle, and Hart of Dixie, and from 2013 to 2014, he had a recurring role as Victoria Grayson's (Madeleine Stowe) illegitimate son, Patrick Osbourne, on the ABC primetime soap opera Revenge.
 In February 2014, Hartley landed the lead role of Tim opposite Anna Camp in the ABC comedy pilot Damaged Goods, but the show was never picked up to series.

-In March 2014 he was cast in a recurring role in the second season of the ABC drama series Mistresses as plastic surgeon Scott Trosman, a love interest for Josslyn Carver (Jes Macallan).
+In March 2014, he was cast in a recurring role in the second season of the ABC drama series Mistresses as plastic surgeon Scott Trosman, a love interest for Josslyn Carver (Jes Macallan).
 In November 2014, Hartley took over the role of Adam Newman on the CBS daytime soap opera The Young and the Restless, and played the role until September 2016.

-In 2015 it was announced that Hartley was cast in a series regular role on the NBC drama series This Is Us, which debuted in September 2016.
+In 2015, it was announced that Hartley was cast in a series regular role on the NBC drama series This Is Us, which debuted in September 2016.
 He and the cast won Outstanding Performance by an Ensemble in a Drama Series at the 24th Screen Actors Guild Awards.
 In 2017, he had a co-starring role in the comedy film A Bad Moms Christmas.
+In 2020, starred in the film The Hunt killed off near the beginning.
 In August 2020, Hartley signed on to star and executive produce a film adaptation of The Noel Diary, based on the novel of the same name.
-As of 2024 he stars in the series Tracker, of which he also an executive producer.
+As of 2024 he stars in the series Tracker, of which he also is an executive producer.

 Personal life

 In 2003 Hartley began dating his Passions co-star Lindsay Korman.
 After six months, the two became engaged on November 13, 2003.
 They married on May 1, 2004, in a small ceremony.
 On July 3, 2004, Korman gave birth to their daughter, Isabella Justice.
 On May 6, 2012, it was announced that Korman had filed for divorce in the Los Angeles County Superior Court, citing irreconcilable differences.
-They remain on amicable terms and shared joint custody of their daughter.
+They remain on amicable terms and share joint custody of their daughter.

-In January 2014 actress Chrishell Stause's representation confirmed that Hartley and Stause were dating.
+In January 2014, actress Chrishell Stause's representation confirmed that Hartley and Stause were dating.
 In July 2016, they announced their engagement.
 They were married on October 28, 2017.
 Hartley and Stause resided in Valley Glen, Los Angeles.
 In November 2019, Hartley filed for divorce, citing irreconcilable differences.
 Stause filed for dissolution of the marriage in December 2019.
 The divorce was finalized on February 22, 2021.

 Hartley married The Young and the Restless co-star Sofia Pernas in March 2021.